Fortyseven/MediaHut/README.md

 ## Other Features

 - If a directory has an `readme.md` file, it will be rendered below the directories and media.

+- Will create and serve basic thumbnail images from the .data directory.

 ## Demo